Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

   - contentBlock:
       subTitle: Fungus
       sideBySideBody:
-        mainBody: >-
-          **Powdery mildew** is a fungal disease that shows up as white, powdery spots on the leaves and stems of plants.
+        mainBody: "**Powdery mildew** is a fungal disease that shows up as white, powdery spots on the leaves and stems of plants.
 It thrives in cool, humid conditions and cloudy weather can help it increase.
 Cucumbers, melons, strawberries and all types of squash are most affected by it.
           Powdery mildew can be controlled by spacing plants to allow for better air circulation, which will keep the humidity down.
-Aphids can carry powdery mildew and transmit it to surrounding garden plots, so monitoring and pest control are\
+Aphids can carry powdery mildew and transmit it to surrounding garden plots, so monitoring and pest control are important."

-          important.
         imagesVideos:
           image: /uploads/screen-shot-2021-07-13-at-1.45.04-pm.png
         belowMedia: "*Tip: To control or eliminate the powdery mildew, spray prone